-4. ‘Drive: The Surprising Truth About What Motivates Us’
+2. “Drive: The Surprising Truth About What Motivates Us”

 Author: Daniel Pink

-Pink is a best-selling author who has written a number of inspiring books about doing business.
-Drive stands out as one of the most insightful.
-While the rest of business world is handing out carrots to motivate employees, Pink’s approach revolves around harnessing inherently human internal motivations like the desires for self-determination, self-fulfillment and altruism.
+Daniel Pink is a best-selling author who has written a number of inspirational business books.
+“Drive” stands out as one of the most insightful.
+Instead of encouraging businesses to hand out external rewards to employees, Pink’s approach suggests harnessing inherently human internal motivations such as the desires for self-determination, self-fulfillment and altruism.